Phone: +61 2 9351

 Fax: +61 2 9351

-The author’s biography of the influential Australian essayist Charmian Clift was described by critic Peter Craven as “one of the greatest Australian biographies”.
-The Life and Myth of Charmian Clift was the Age Non-Fiction Book of the Year (2001) and won the New South Wales Premier’s Award for Australian History (2002).
+Her writing for adults includes her biography of the influential essayist, Charmian Clift.
+Described by critic Peter Craven as “one of the greatest Australian biographies”, The Life and Myth of Charmian Clift was the Age Non-Fiction Book of the Year (2001) and won the New South Wales Premier’s Award for Australian History (2002).

-Wheatley also has a particular commitment to Indigenous education.
-During the period 1998 to 2001 she and artist Ken Searle worked as consultants at the school at Papunya (an Aboriginal community in the Western Desert, Northern Territory).
-While assisting the Anangu staff and students to develop resources for the Indigenous curriculum that the school had developed, Nadia and Ken helped produce the multi-award-winning Papunya School Book of Country and History – a collaborative account of the history of this internationally-famous Western Desert community, told from an Indigenous perspective.
+This journey began during the period 1998 to 2001, when Nadia and Ken worked as consultants at the school at Papunya (an Aboriginal community in the Western Desert, Northern Territory).
+While assisting the Anangu staff and students to develop resources for the Indigenous curriculum that the school had developed, the two consultants helped produce the multi-award-winning Papunya School Book of Country and History — a collaborative account of the history of this internationally-famous Western Desert community.

-In 2005 Nadia and Ken used the Papunya Model of Education as their inspiration when they ran an innovative harmony project with 16 children from Muslim, Catholic and state schools in Sydney’s south-west.
+In 2005 Nadia used the Papunya Model of Education as her inspiration when she developed an innovative Harmony project with children from Muslim, Catholic and public schools in Sydney’s south-west.
 The resulting picture book, Going Bush, showcases the poetry and art of the students in the project alongside an environmental text by Nadia Wheatley and artwork by Ken Searle.

 Logie, Most Outstanding Children’s Television Series, My Place, 2012